Pence backs Hong Kong protests in China speech, slams NBA and Nike

 Influential Chinese state-backed newspaper the Global Times, however, said in an editorial that while Pence reiterated many of his previous criticisms, there was still "room for optimism."

-"He emphasized the U.S. does not want to 'decouple' and repeated how U.S. President Donald Trump is willing to start a new future with China," it said.
+"He emphasised the US does not want to 'decouple' and repeated how US President Donald Trump is willing to start a new future with China," it said.

 TRADE TALKS